ADD-SP/ngx_waf/rust/README.md

 anything.
 The records of the nginx core and of the PCRE2 JIT in libmodsecurity are suppressed by `test/test-nginx/valgrind.suppress`; naming templates checks only those and leaves the end to end half out.

+`mise run test-asan` builds the unit tests with `-Zsanitizer=address` in a target directory of its own (the nightly toolchain and an explicit `--target` are what `-Zsanitizer` needs) and lifts the leak detection, which needs ptrace in some environments and is what valgrind does for the module.  `mise run test-miri` runs the tables of `src/shm.rs` under Miri with `-Zmiri-permissive-provenance` (the fake segment hands over the address of a vector, like nginx hands over its mapping) and leaves the floods of the tests out.  `mise run fuzz` drives `rust/fuzz/fuzz_targets/table.rs` with cargo-fuzz, `FUZZ_TIME` sets the budget in seconds.  `mise run test-sanitize-nginx` builds the tree of `build-static` with AddressSanitizer, runs the end to end suite against it and restores the ordinary build on the way out; the UndefinedBehaviorSanitizer is left out because the nginx core of 1.27 trips it while it initialises its own cycle.

 `test/e2e/run.sh` starts a real nginx and checks the black/white lists, the block page, the variables, the CC protection and the `waf off` / `waf bypass` /